Does the New Testament tell us we don’t have to keep the «Jewish» Sabbath?

 «Wherefore if ye be dead with Christ from the rudiments of the world, why, as though living in the world, are ye subject to ordinances, (Touch not; taste not; handle not; Which all are to perish with the using;) after the commandments and doctrines of men?
 Which things have indeed a shew of wisdom in will worship, and humility, and neglecting of the body; not in any honour to the satisfying of the flesh.» (Col.2,20-23)

-Paul here clears up his meaning perfectly when he says «after the commandments and doctrines of men», he is not speaking about the commandments of God, but that of men.
-He is not saying the Sabbath is a commandment of men, he knows it is not.
-He says the rules and regulations of eating on these times are commandments of men.
-Some converted heathens were refused to take part in the meals and were judged for keeping them.
+Paul here clarifies his meaning perfectly when he says, “after the commandments and doctrines of men.”
+He is not speaking about the commandments of God, but those of men.
+He is not saying the Sabbath is a commandment of men; he knows it is not.
+He is saying the rules and regulations surrounding eating on these occasions are commandments of men.
+Some converted Gentiles were refused the right to take part in the meals and were judged for keeping them.
 Some converted Jews were criticized for not following the Jewish rituals tied to these times.
-We know historically that the second-temple period Jewish sect called the Essenes did have a strange angel adoration and they also claimed it was a sin to eat meat, and eat of the Passover lamb, even to partake in a Passover meal.
-There were many “man-made” rules coming from different Jewish groups in those days and some of them converted to Christ and continued trying to make their ideas a law for the first Christians.
-Paul did not want a Christian “talmud“.
-We know Paul speaks of the additional laws and requirements attached to these holy days, how to keep them, what to do and not to do as he himself states what he criticizes is the part that is «after the commandments of men».
+Historically, the second-temple period Jewish sect known as the Essenes did hold a peculiar veneration of angels, and they also claimed it was a sin to eat meat, the Passover lamb, or even to take part in a Passover meal.
+There were many man-made rules from different Jewish groups in those days, and some of them converted to Christianity but continued trying to impose their ideas as law on the first Christians.
+Paul did not want a Christian “Talmud.”
+We know Paul is speaking of the additional laws and requirements attached to these holy days, how to keep them, what to do and not to do, as he himself states that what he criticizes is that which is “after the commandments of men.”

-They were not let anyone judge them in questions that had no foundation in scripture.
-They could keep the times with good conscience without having the burden of all of the man-made additional laws.
-Many felt the heathen converts had no right to take part in any of the Jewish feasts as they were not circumcised.
-Still, to this day, Jews claim heathen are not to keep the Sabbath, contrary to God’s own words, and judge those who do.
+They were not to let anyone judge them over questions that had no foundation in scripture.
+They could keep the appointed times with a good conscience, without bearing the burden of all the man-made additional laws.
+Many felt that Gentile converts had no right to take part in any of the Jewish feasts since they were not circumcised.
+Still, to this day, Jews claim that Gentiles are not to keep the Sabbath, contrary to God’s own words, and judge those who do.

-Still to this day many rules and regulations are added to God’s times regarding eat and drink that is not founded in the original law.
+Still to this day, many rules and regulations regarding eating and drinking are added to God’s appointed times that are not found in the original law.

-No place in these verses does Paul say he speaks about those who judge them that DO NOT keep Gods sabbaths, more it seem like he is trying to separate what is of God and what is of men.
+No place in these verses does Paul say he speaks about those who judge them who DO NOT keep God’s sabbaths; more, it seems, he is trying to separate what is of God and what is of men.
 And he is proclaiming that these things belong to Jesus as they testify of Him.
-They are not Jewish property, they belong to Christ as they all pointed to Him.
-God addressed the Jews coming up with the ideas that the Sabbaths are only for them in Isaiah:
+They are not Jewish property; they belong to Christ as they all pointed to Him.
+God addressed the Jews, coming up with the idea that the Sabbaths are only for them in Isaiah:

 “Blessed is the man that doeth this, and the son of man that layeth hold on it; that keepeth the sabbath from polluting it …Neither let the son of the stranger, that hath joined himself to the LORD, speak, saying, The LORD hath utterly separated me from his people: neither let the eunuch say, Behold, I am a dry tree.
 For thus saith the LORD unto the eunuchs that keep my sabbaths, and choose the things that please me, and take hold of my covenant; Even unto them will I give in mine house and within my walls a place and a name better than of sons and of daughters: I will give them an everlasting name, that shall not be cut off” (Isa 56,2-5)

-And so it was not the first time the Jews had pulled this attempt to separate the Sabbath to themselves.
-Now Paul has to tell the believers, like God once did, to not let anyone judge them for keeping God’s times.
+And so it was not the first time the Jews had tried to claim the Sabbath as exclusively their own.
+Now Paul has to tell the believers, like God once did, not to let anyone judge them for keeping God’s times.

 Jesus did the same regarding the Sabbath when He was here on earth.
-He provoked the Pharisees and all their man-made laws tied to for instance the Sabbath.
-And he broke their additional laws in such a degree that He was condemned to be a Sabbath breaker:
+He provoked the Pharisees and all their man-made laws, tied, for instance, to the Sabbath.
+And he broke their additional laws to such a degree that He was condemned to be a Sabbath breaker:

 «Therefore said some of the Pharisees, This man [Jesus] is not of God, because he keepeth not the sabbath day» (Joh 9:16 ).

-Jesus was judged as a sabbath breaker when He was in fact keeping it in harmony with God’s law (Joh.15,10).
+Jesus was judged a Sabbath breaker when, in fact, He was keeping it in harmony with God’s law (John 15:10).
 Jesus met their accusations by saying He, the son of man, was the master of the Sabbath.
 It’s the same argument Paul makes in his letter when he says: «or of the sabbath days: Which are a shadow of things to come; but the body is of Christ».
 Paul ties the sabbaths to Christ and the rest that is to come.
-The laws he says to not be judged by, is according to himself:
+The laws he says not to be judged by are, according to himself:

-God’s sabbaths are not after the commandments and doctrines of men, and so we need to separate the two, as probably was Pauls intention with his words in the first place.
-The law of God strickly forbids the mixing of the commandments of God with the commandments of men:
+God’s sabbaths are not after the commandments and doctrines of men, and so we need to separate the two, as probably was Paul’s intention with his words in the first place.
+The law of God strictly forbids the mixing of the commandments of God with the commandments of men:

 «What thing soever I command you, observe to do it: thou shalt not add thereto, nor diminish from it.» (Deu 12:32)

-This struggle was so great Paul even warned his friend Titus about it:
+This struggle was so great that Paul even warned his friend Titus about it:

 “For there are many unruly and vain talkers and deceivers, especially they of the circumcision: ….Wherefore rebuke them sharply, that they may be sound in the faith; Not giving heed to Jewish fables, and commandments of men, that turn from the truth” (Tit.1 10& 13-14).

-Paul is constantly criticizing the Jewish traditions that have no fundament in the Bible or the law.
-When it comes to the law and the prophets (there was no new testament when Paul wrote this) Paul gives the opposite testimony:
+Paul is constantly criticizing the Jewish traditions that have no foundation in the Bible or the law.
+When it comes to the law and the prophets (there was no New Testament when Paul wrote this), Paul gives the opposite testimony:

 “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, throughly furnished unto all good works” (2Ti 3:16-17)

-In other words: Jewish self-made commandments are bad, and God’s law and words to the prophets is good.
+In other words: Jewish self-made commandments are bad, and God’s law and words to the prophets are good.
 It’s very simple if we do not distort the meaning.

-We can either interpret Paul to be in harmony with the law or to be in violation of it.
-If he is in violation, the rest of the Bible warns us against men such as Paul.
+We can either interpret Paul as being in harmony with the law or as being in violation of it.
+If he is in violation, the rest of the Bible warns us about men like Paul.
 But how we choose to read it will reveal what we desire the truth to be.
-Would we rather, as the Galatians Paul gave a reproof, keep old gentile customs together with Christ name or will we keep God’s times instead without letting anyone judge us for it saying it’s just for the Jews?
+Would we rather, as the Galatians, Paul gave a reproof, keep old gentile customs together with Christ’s name, or will we keep God’s times instead, without letting anyone judge us for it, saying it’s just for the Jews?
 Shall we be judged by the world «in respect of an holyday, or of the new moon, or of the sabbath days»?

-In those days there were Jewish groups who were so strick at what they could and could not eat, far surpassing the laws in Leviticus, that they would rather eat grass then something that might have been in contact with something unclean.
-Or that a pan had been used for unclean things so they could not accept anyone’s hospitality even if the host gave them “clean meat”.
-The exaggeration in the keeping of God’s requirements caused ridicule and fanatism and pictured God as a dictator looking for faults rather a loving caring Father.
-In the letter to the Colossians Paul says:
+In those days, there were Jewish groups who were so strict about what they could and could not eat, far surpassing the laws in Leviticus, that they would rather eat grass than something that might have been in contact with something unclean.
+Or that a pan had been used for unclean things, so they could not accept anyone’s hospitality even if the host gave them “clean meat”.
+The exaggeration in the keeping of God’s requirements caused ridicule and fanaticism and pictured God as a dictator looking for faults rather than a loving, caring Father.
+In the letter to the Colossians, Paul says:

 «Wherefore if ye be dead with Christ from the rudiments of the world, why, as though living in the world, are ye subject to ordinances, (Touch not; taste not; handle not; Which all are to perish with the using;) after the commandments and doctrines of men?» (Col 2:20-22)

-You won’t find the Sabbath abolished any place in the Bible, no prophecy of it being abolished, nothing about it being abolished in the New Testament either.
+You won’t find the Sabbath abolished anywhere in the Bible, no prophecy of its abolition, nothing about it being abolished in the New Testament either.
 You won’t find a single place where it is changed to another day or called unholy.
-In fact, the two places that speak about God’s law changed, or His times changed, God calls those who do it ungodly and deceivers (Isa_24: 5, Dan.7,25, Matt 5,17-19) Not one single place says the Sabbath is no more.
-Yet many Christians all over the world think the Bible says the Sabbath is no longer valid, many even think the Bible says it’s now changed to Sunday.
+In fact, the two places that speak about God’s law changed, or His times changed, God calls those who do it ungodly and deceivers (Isa_24:5, Dan.
+7:25, Matt 5:17-19).
+Not one single place says the Sabbath is no more.
+Yet many Christians all over the world think the Bible says the Sabbath is no longer valid, and many even think the Bible says it’s now changed to Sunday.
 They used the fact that Jesus rose on that day and that the disciples gathered that day.
 But even this is a deception.
 Jesus first gathered with the disciples in the evening after the first day of the week, which in Biblical times was when it crossed over to the second day of the week (Joh 20:19).
 Next, they met eight days later, where Christ showed Himself to them on a Monday evening which according to Biblical times is the third day of the week (Joh 20:26).
 Pentecost was on a Sunday because Pentecost was really a biblical holy day called Shavuot, they were gathered to keep this law not to keep Sunday as the new Sabbath.
-(Acts.2,1, Lev.23,15-16) And Christ outpoured the Holy Spirit that day because it was His holy appointed time, the time of “first fruits”.
-It even says it’s tied to the feast of weeks (Pentecost) and not the weekly Sabbath in the text.
-There is no scriptural evidence showing Sunday as the new Sabbath it’s just a lie originated from the Catholic Church who claim the change is a mark of their authority as lawgivers for the church (See footnote 2).
+(Acts.2,1, Lev.
+23,15-16) And Christ outpoured the Holy Spirit that day because it was His holy appointed time, the time of “first fruits”.
+It even says it’s tied to the Feast of Weeks (Pentecost) and not the weekly Sabbath in the text.
+There is no scriptural evidence for Sunday as the new Sabbath; it’s just a lie originating with the Catholic Church, which claims the change is a mark of its authority as the church’s lawgiver (See footnote 2).

 I wrote unto you in an epistle not to company with fornicators:

-Did the Jerusalem council say heathens didn’t have to keep Sabbath?
-No. They didn’t address the ten commandments, maybe because it hadn’t crossed their minds at the time that someone might think we now were free to break God’s moral law in Christ name.
+Did the Jerusalem council say heathens didn’t have to keep the Sabbath?
+No. They didn’t address the Ten Commandments, perhaps because it had not yet occurred to anyone that someone might claim we are now free to break God’s moral law in Christ’s name.

 But it happened.